KernelTuner/kernel_tuner/roadmap.md

  * Option to change defaults for 'block_size_x', and so on
  * Option to set a function that computes search space restriction, instead of a list of strings
  * Option to set compiler name, when using C backend
+ * Option to pass a function that generates the kernel code

 ### version 1.0.0